-This is the opposite of having a smaller functioning bladder.
-It is when your brain does not produce enough of the hormone that tells your body it’s time to go, and your bladder overflows.
+This problem occurs your brain does not produce enough of the Antidiuretic hormone that tells your body it’s time to go, and your bladder overflows.

 Yes.
 It might just be as simple as you being a deep sleeper.

-These causes are often easily treatable and you can get help to solve your adult bedwetting by talking to your doctor about the solutions.
+This can be easily treated and you can get help to solve your adult bedwetting by talking to your doctor about the treatment methods.

 Secondary Adult Bedwetting Causes

-Unfortunately, while primary bedwetting causes are usually easy to treat, the majority of those suffering from adult bedwetting can attribute their problem to secondary causes.
-That means that there is an underlying problem that developed in their body since they became an adult.
-These problems are often more difficult to diagnose and can be dangerous left untreated.
+While primary adult bedwetting causes are easily identified, the causes of secondary adult bedwetting can be more difficult to identify.
+Theses causes can arise from pre-existing medical conditions or other issues.
+In other words, there is an underlying problem that developed in their body since they became an adult.
+These problems are often more difficult to diagnose and can be harmful if left untreated.